chronoDave/zen-flow/README.md

  - `addComposter` - Add item that can be composted to dirt
     - `fill` must be a value between `0` and `1`
  - `removeComposter` - Remove item that can be composted to dirt
- - `addCrucible` - Add crucible recipe
+ - `addCrucibleNihilo` - Add crucible recipe
- - `removeCrucible` - Remove crucible recipe
+ - `removeCrucibleNihilo` - Remove crucible recipe
  - `addCrucibleSource` - Add crucible heat source
      - `heat` must be a value between `0` and `1`
  - `removeCrucibleSource` - Remove crucible heat source